Study Abroad

 Program: Canadian Parliament Internship Program

-Angel Guo recently completed the Department of Political Science's Canadian Parliament Internship Program, through which she worked in the offices of Hedy Fry, member of Parliament for Vancouver Centre.
-On campus, Guo is involved with the international affairs scholars group, MUNDO and The Alexander Hamilton Society.
+Angel Guo completed a Canadian Parliament Internship Program, where she worked in the offices of Hedy Fry, member of Parliament for Vancouver Centre.
+On campus, Guo is involved with the International Affairs Scholars group, MUNDO and The Alexander Hamilton Society.

 Why did you choose Ohio State for your undergraduate career?